 Phase 2

-Once you have indicated that your 26-27 Request sheet is complete by checking the box at the bottom of the document, College Transitions staff will prompt Oakton academic deans or chair to begin their review process to consider all requests and provide feedback concerning approval.
+Once you have indicated that your request sheet is complete by checking the box at the bottom of the document, Early College staff will prompt Oakton academic deans or chairs to begin their review of all requests and provide feedback on approval.

-After the appropriate Oakton academic deans or chairs have considered all your requests, College Transitions staff will update add notations about approval status to the course confirmation documents and prompt district designees to revisit the document.
+After the appropriate Oakton academic deans or chairs have considered all your requests, Early College staff will add approval status information to the course confirmation documents.

 We will prompt district designees to confirm which approved courses with teaching assignments you intend to offer for the next academic by March 31.